ua-2025q1-phys305/hw6/README.md

 ## Assignments

-A Jupyter notebook `demo/vis.ipynb` is provided to help you test and visualize your code.
-Use it frequently to debug and validate your solver.

 Each Python file in `src/phys305_hw6/` corresponds to one assignment.
 The notebook will call your implementations directly, so ensure your functions are correct and match the required interface.
-Use pytest to validate outputs and spot common mistakes.
+Use `pytest` to validate outputs and spot common mistakes.

 ### Assignment 1: Grid and Wavenumber Setup (2 points)